FINANCIAL AID RATE84%

 |Percent of Students||Average Amount|

-To support students and graduates, College of the Redwoods may offer student services like those listed below:
+To help students and recent graduates, College of the Redwoods may offer services to students like those listed below:

 - Distance learning